 Bend one of the twisted wires at roughly a 90-degree angle, and wrap it around the other twisted wires at least two times.
 This will help to tighten the wires around the stone.

 Trim the end of the wire you just twisted in a spot on the side or back of the pendant, so it will be out of sight.

 Make a Wrapped Loop

 Adjust the wires to make sure the stone is secure.
-If any of the wires have loosened during the wrapping, you can use your round nose pliers to tighten the wires slightly.
-Just grasp one of the single wires (not a twisted piece) between the jaws and give a slight twist with the pliers.
-The motion will add a small kink to the wire, but it will also tighten the wire around the stone.
+If any of the wires have loosened during the wrapping process, you can use your round nose pliers to tighten them.
+Just grasp one of the single wires (not a twisted piece) between the jaws, and give a slight twist with the pliers.
+The motion will add a small kink to the wire, which will tighten the wire around the stone.

 Finally, add your necklace chain through the wire loop you created, and try on your new pendant jewelry.